vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. The insurance pool balance has been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-043" href="#0073-LIMN-043">0073-LIMN-043</a>)
 1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-044" href="#0073-LIMN-044">0073-LIMN-044</a>)

-### Test case 16: Markets can be settled and terminated after restore as propposed
+### Test case 16: Markets can be settled and terminated after restore as proposed

 1. Propose, enact a market with some trading termination and settlement date setting.
 Trade in the market creating positions for at least 2 parties.
 1. System saves LNL checkpoint.